Expedition: Bigfoot in Cherry Log, a roadside attraction in Georgia

 The Rock Garden in Calhoun, Georgia.
 Photo by Barry Snapp, @barrysnapp

-The Rock Garden, Calhoun
+The Rock Garden in Calhoun

 Built by volunteers, 50 structures crafted from tiny stones make up The Rock Garden, located on property behind the Calhoun Seventh Day Adventist Church.
 Stroll through the flowers and greenery to see Cinderella's castle, Notre Dame cathedral, a monastery, houses and more wee buildings all fashioned out of rocks, pebbles, shells, broken pieces of china and other odd materials.
 The free attraction is open daily from dawn to dusk.